nerdolowo/nerdolowo/README.md

 - 👋 Hi, I’m @nerdolowo
-- 👀 I’m interested in software development, actively learning more on CSS, JAVASCRIPT.
+- 👀 I’m interested in software development, actively learning anything fun..
-- 🌱 I’m currently learning GoLang, Node.js, MySQL and Git.
 - 💞️ I’m looking to collaborate on any open source project for more learning and skills development.
-- 📫 How to reach me_ always available on twitter @victorekene11.

 <!---
 nerdolowo/nerdolowo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.